Host a Youth

 Become a Host

 Hosting is hard, but rewarding work.
 Becoming a host home is a big commitment, but can be a life-changing experience for both the host and the youth.
 It is important that the host works to build a trusting relationship with the youth.
-Hosts commit to hosting youth for a stay of 3-12 months (length of stay varies based on each youth's needs).
+Hosts commit to hosting youth for a stay of 1-12 months (length of stay varies based on each youth's needs, but is typically 3-6 months).
 While staying in the host home, youth no longer need to worry about having a safe place to sleep or food to eat, so they can then focus on improving their independent living skills, save-up extra income, and search for long-term housing.

 Our program pairs transition-aged youth (ages 18-24) with hosts.
 Matches are made based on shared values, interests, and lifestyles and will offer youth the chance to develop lasting, meaningful, and supportive relationships.
 Hosts and youth will meet to discuss their hopes for the program, and create a housing agreement that includes house rules and expectations, before the youth decides to move in.